 Distribution Type Arrester Leads

-The method of calculating this added voltage is described in detail in arrester application guides IEC 60099-5 and IEEE C62.22.
-Very often the determination of relevant lead length is difficult – in other words, what lead is or is not to be counted in the calculation.
-The general rule to determine what is relevant lead length in any configuration is: any lead that is in parallel electrically with the protected equipment and carries surge current is relevant in terms of length.
+The method of calculating this added voltage is described in detail in arrester application guides IEC 60099 and IEEE C62.22.
+Often, determination of relevant lead length is difficult – in other words, what lead is or is not to be counted in the calculation.
+The general rule to determine what is the relevant lead length in any configuration: any lead that is electrically in parallel with protected equipment and carries surge current is relevant in terms of length.
 Fig. 9 provides examples of relevant lead lengths.

 Non-Gapped Line Arrester Leads

 The line and ground leads of non-gapped line arresters (NGLA) have quite different requirements than either station or distribution type arresters.
-Here, field experience has demonstrated that the robustness of the lead is very important.
-In particular, the vibration and bending withstand capabilities of the connectors need to be much higher, due to the application environment which experiences the same wind and vibration as other line hardware.
-Of course, this is less critical at distribution system voltage where the structures are shorter and becomes more critical as system voltage and tower height increase.
+Here, field experience has demonstrated that robustness of the lead is especially important.
+In particular, vibration and bending withstand capabilities of the connectors need to be much higher due to the application environment that experiences the same wind and vibration as other line hardware.
+This is less critical at distribution system voltages where structures are shorter but becomes ever more critical as system voltage and tower heights increase.

 Arresters Applied on Overhead-Underground Transition Towers

 Arresters applied at transmission towers above 69 kV to protect underground cable are similar in characteristics to station arresters.
 In this application, length of the HV lead and that of the ground lead are important.
 It is also desirable to mount the arrester as close to the line termination as possible.

 The rationale for using an arrester in this application is that any surge entering the underground circuit will likely double in amplitude if it meets an open point in the circuit.
 If a surge is allowed to double in the underground circuit, the solid dielectric insulation might be stressed beyond its capacity.
 Underground cable is not self-healing (as are air insulators) and failure to protect this type of circuit has numerous negative ramifications.